duydang2311/base-alt-rp/README.md

 ## Usage

-Create a mysql connection with the following informations:
+Create a mysql connection which has the same password as [mysql.inc](https://github.com/duydang2311/base-alt-rp/blob/master/modules/mysql/mysql.inc#L31)

-- Database name: alt-rp

-- Password: 123456

-Or you can change those at [mysql.inc](https://github.com/duydang2311/base-alt-rp/blob/master/modules/mysql/mysql.inc)

-Then, imports the item's database (item.sql).
+Then, imports the item's database (item.sql), this should create a database and item table with all the data.

 ## Information